Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 * The non-maintenance periods associated to all the nodes.
 These events indicate that during this period it should be forbidden doing maintenance at all the nodes.
 Only the people with the correct privileges can manage these kind of events, nevertheless with this role (which is the “uptime requester” role), they cannot create events for one node (only in the case that she/he has both roles “ infrastructure owner for one node” or the “uptime requester).

-Remark that all the FIWARE users will be able to search and see the all the events.
+Remark that all the FIWARE users will be able to search and see all the events.
 The only condition is that they have to be identified by the IdM of FIWARE and the call to the API REst should include the correct token provided by the IdM.

 In order to cover this two types of events, there are two different kinds of roles that can be assigned to the users (see the [IdM GE documentation](http://catalogue.fiware.org/enablers/identity-management-keyrock)):